 Dustin Jaoude MA (’18)

 Dustin graduated with his MA in Health Professions and is currently a student at the Texas College of Osteopathic Medicine.
-He believes that research is the best way you can expand your mind because of the unlimited knowledge to be explored.
-Dustin is also a proud Lebanese.
+He worked in the Taube Lab both in his time as an undergrad and during his Masters, focusing on TLR signaling.

 Taylor Nesbit BS (’18)